 Yes, with an ICAO IFR plan, you can file to and from the US and within Canada, Australia, Europe, the Caribbean, Bahamas, and Mexico.

-International VFR ICAO flight plans may be filed and will be routed by Leidos Flight Service (formerly Lockheed Martin) to the other country equivalent of the US FSS, but there is no assurance that the flight plan will be accepted.
+International VFR ICAO flight plans may be filed and will be routed through Leidos Flight Service (formerly Lockheed Martin) if departing from or arriving to the US, and to other countries equivalent of the US FSS by our servers; however, there is no assurance that the flight plan will be accepted by other countries.

 Many countries have their own requirements and may require fees or manual documentation for flight plans.
 It is recommended that the pilot contact the local authority for specific information about what is involved in complying with their requirements.